 Set aside to cool.
 This is important – you don’t want to put the pastry on top of the hot filling or it will melt before it gets into the oven and not rise properly.
 Let the filling cool down to lukewarm.

-If you are making this dish on the stove, follow the above instructions until the stock has been added to the meat and vegetables.
+If you are making this dish on the stove, follow the above instructions until the stock and grated potatoes have been added to the meat and vegetables (Filling - Step 3 above).

 Cover the pan with a tightly-fitting lid and simmer gently for at least 2 hours until the meat is tender.
-Keep your eye on it and top up with an extra cup of stock if necessary.
+Keep your eye on it and top up with extra stock if necessary.

-This is my favourite recipe for suet pastry.
-The addition of butter adds extra flavour and the pastry bakes to a crispy softness that just melts in your mouth.
+This is my favourite recipe for suet pastry, and it is extremely easy to make.
+The addition of butter adds extra flavour and the pastry bakes to a crispy softness that melts in your mouth.

 The texture of unbaked suet pastry is slightly different to normal pastry.
 It has quite a thick texture, with knobbly bits in it where the suet hasn’t broken down.
 Don’t worry – the suet will melt into the pastry as it bakes, producing a soft flaky texture.